 The following activities are also PROHIBITED:

-Permalinking via VoIP client, or via RF link of any type to other repeaters or systems without express permission of the system administrator.
+Permalinking via VoIP client, or via RF link of any type to other repeaters, systems or reflectors without express permission of the system administrator.

 Cross band or remote base linking to another station or system, use of cross band operation to access the system in any manner.

 Attempting to link Wires-X to this system in either digital or analog mode.